 - Over the quarter, the Fund returned 1.48% as a quarterly distribution (or approximately 5.92% on an annualised basis).
+On average, over 80% of the quarterly distributions in 2023 were comprised of tax-deferred income.
 The total return was -1.50% due to a -2.98% growth component as cap rates increased by 24 basis points. - At an operational level, the Fund continued to perform well: maintaining an occupancy above 95%; extending the weighted average lease term to 4.6 years; and maintaining a low level of income arrears.
-And within the retail portfolio, sales growth was generally very strong. - There was substantial progress with the Fund's divestment program: CentralWest Distribution Centre a property purchased for \$49 million and valued at \$57.5 million, was sold for \$92 million; 704-744 Lorimer St, Port Melbourne was exchanged and settled for a contract price of \$61 million an 11% premium to the 31 December 2023 valuation; and non-binding terms have also been agreed to sell 121 Evans Rd, Sailsbury at a price ahead of book value after an off-market negotiation. - Construction at Crossbank 141 in Brisbane continued and once complete, it will be the fifth modern facility to be added to the portfolio in the last 12 months.
+And within the retail portfolio, sales growth was generally very strong. - There was substantial progress with the Fund's divestment program: CentralWest Distribution Centre a property purchased for \$49 million and valued at \$57.5 million, immediately prior to covid, was sold for \$92 million; 704-744 Lorimer St, Port Melbourne was exchanged and settled for a contract price of \$61 million an 11% premium to the 31 December 2023 valuation; and non-binding terms have also been agreed to sell 121 Evans Rd, Sailsbury at a price ahead of book value after an off-market negotiation. - Construction at Crossbank 141 in Brisbane continued and once complete, it will be the fifth modern facility to be added to the portfolio in the last 12 months.